jacquestkirk/Car_ND_BehavioralCloning/writeup.md

 1) Drive a lap of the track forwards
 2) Drive a lap of the track backwards
-3) An extra forwards pass through the bridge
+3) An extra forward drive through the bridge
 4) Left, right, and center camera data.
-5) Flipped images for left, right, and center camera when the absolute value of steering angle is greater than 0.75/
+5) Flipped images for left, right, and center camera when the absolute value of steering angle is greater than 0.75.

-Refer back to question 1 of "Model Architecture and Training Strategy" for the reasons behing these datasets.
+Refer back to question 1 of "Model Architecture and Training Strategy" for the reasons behind these datasets.

 I preprocessed the data by doing the following.
 1) Cropping